moneroexamples/private-testnet/README.md

 ## How can you help?

-Constructive criticism, code and website edits are always good.
+Constructive criticism, code and issues are always welcomed.
 They can be made through github.